trepidity/mindmap-bible/README.md

 An outline of the Bible.
 Covering the various topics that the Bible covers.
 The idea is what references can one go to for various topics.

+This project is built with Obsidian => [Obsidian - Sharpen your thinking](https://obsidian.md/)

+## Installation
+1. Download and install Obsidian.
+2. Clone the repo
+3. Open Obsidian and chose open existing vault (folder)

 # The Bible

 ## Us and God